tidesdb/tidesdb/doc/04-reference/transaction.md

 ### Description

-Durably logs the decision to abandon the prepared transaction and releases its reservations.
+Durably logs the decision to abandon the prepared transaction and releases its claims.
 Nothing had been applied, so nothing is undone.
 The decision is logged rather than merely dropped so that a restart does not resurrect the transaction as in-doubt.